Causal Inference with High-dimensional Discrete Covariates: Setup and Notation

 We refer the readers to \cite{hernan2010causal} for detailed discussion on these identification assumptions.
 From this point forward, $\psi$ will denote the functional of observed data distribution in \eqref{eq:ATE}, which is equal to ATE when Assumptions \ref{as-consistency}--\ref{as-exchangeability} hold.
 If Assumption \ref{as-consistency}--\ref{as-exchangeability} are violated, the functional $\psi$ should only be viewed as the expected difference in the regression functions between the treatment and control group, which may not represent a causal effect.
 Nonetheless, all our results still hold for $\psi$ in \eqref{eq:ATE} under only the positivity assumption.

-In this paper we will consider the following model:
+In this paper we will consider the following model in which the number of categories for the covariate is at most $d$:

 We will always assume positivity in addition to the basic bounds on model parameters.
-The binary nature of the outcome variable $Y$ is not essential to our analysis; we anticipate that our results will remain valid as long as $Y$ is bounded.
+The binary nature of the outcome variable $Y$ is assumed primarily for simplicity and is not essential to our analysis.
+Our results on rates remain valid as long as $\mathbb{E}[Y^2 \mid X = k, A = a] \leq C$ for some constant $C > 0$.
+This condition holds if, within each covariate level $X = k$ and treatment arm $A = a$, the outcome $Y$ has bounded variance.
+For example, this is satisfied when $Y$ is bounded or sub-Gaussian with a uniformly bounded sub-Gaussian norm given $X=k$ and $A=a$.

 \begin{remark} It is worth noting that in the high-dimensional regime where $d$ can be large (the regime we are mainly interested in), the positivity assumption \ref{as-positivity} can impose additional restriction on the observed distribution \citep{d2021overlap}.
 However, when positivity is violated, the ATE is not identified and may not be an appropriate estimand to focus on.
 This together with other possible issues due to violation of positivity are tangential to our main points and thus we may proceed assuming positivity holds.
-Some of our results characterize the rate in terms of $\epsilon$ explicitly (e.g., Theorem\ref{thm:ate-var}) and still provide meaningful implications under weak positivity assumption where $\epsilon = \epsilon_n $ shrinks to zero. \end{remark}
+Some of our results characterize the rate in terms of $\epsilon$ explicitly (e.g., Theorem~\ref{thm:ate-var}) and still provide meaningful implications under weak positivity assumption where $\epsilon = \epsilon_n $ shrinks to zero. \end{remark}